nrktkt/ninny-json/README.md

 ## What do libraries do today?

-Let's look at three popular libraries and see how they deal with converting some `Option[A]` to and from JSON.
+Let's look at three popular libraries and see how they deal with converting `Option[A]` to and from JSON.

 ### json4s